 Joseph Walsh, LCMHC was a licensed therapist (though he chafed at the title for reasons to be explained later) who worked for over 15 years in a supervisory position at Nashua Children’s Home with some of the most troubled of children and families.
 He spent much of his life developing Wholeistic Education, a comprehensive approach to living in pursuit of optimal wellness.
 He pursued numerous interests outside of his work, including the design and creation of electric guitars and amplifiers, a passion for Brazilian Jiu Jitsu, and a love of all sports except soccer.
 He was also the (self-proclaimed) world expert on “All Things [Led] Zep[pelin]”.

 Catie is our “front desk lady” (Office Manager), medical records coordinator and computer technician.
 In addition, you will meet and speak with Catie as she greets visitors in person and over the phone.
 Catie also helps some of the older generation understand (or fathom at least) the changing world of adolescent customs, social medial and gadgetry.
 With her great sense of humor and particularly infectious laugh, she is a frequent client favorite at Direction.
 Catie is a skilled artisan and enjoys sharing her skills with clients.
 She particularly enjoys pottery and drawing.
-She is an avid Formula 1 racing fan and enjoys traveling.
+She is an avid Formula 1 racing fan.

 She has decorated her entire office to look like the night sky.
 You can see her favorite website here.